quolpr/quicktest.nvim/README.md

 - **Real-Time Feedback:** View the results of tests immediately as they run, without waiting for the completion of the test suite.
 - **Test Duration Timer:** Display a timer to monitor the duration of ongoing tests.
 - **Adaptive Display Options:** Instantly displays running test in a popup or uses a split view if already open, adapting to your current setup.

+If these features resonate with you, Quicktest might be just what you need!

+## Motivation
+I like using Neotest, but there are several features that I really miss:

+1. Ability to reset test results with each run.
+2. Automatically force open a popup when running test, or keep it in split view if split is opened.
+3. Stability and performance are not as good as desired.
+Neotest parses the entire codebase to find tests(correct me if I am wrong), which slows down Neovim.
+4. I would appreciate better feedback, such as displaying a timer to show how long the test is running.
+5. I want to see test results as they happen, line by line, not just at the end.
+6. Make output to automatically scroll while the test is running.
+7. Depending on the task, sometimes a popup is best, sometimes a split window.
+It would be great if the plugin could adapt to the context, potentially displaying results in both views simultaneously.
+8. An easy-to-use API for adding new integrations while maintaining flexibility is also needed.

 ## Supported languages